There are currently no travel alerts - You're good to go!

-There are currently no additional entry documents required to enter Pakistan.
 The use of the Pass Track App have been put on hold.

 Make sure you arrive at the airport with accepted proof of vaccination status ready, such as an NHS COVID Pass (NHS vaccination record card is not accepted); original US CDC card; or EU Digital COVID Certificate.

 Your passport should be valid for a minimum period of 6 months at the time of your visa application.

 This guidance is for UK passport holders only.
 Passengers from other countries should check with the necessary Government department for travel information.